TRPV1

 The transient receptor potential cation channel subfamily V member 1 (TRPV1), also known as the capsaicin receptor and the vanilloid receptor 1, is a protein that, in humans, is encoded by the TRPV1 gene.
 It was the first isolated member of the transient receptor potential vanilloid receptor proteins that in turn are a sub-family of the transient receptor potential protein group.
 This protein is a member of the TRPV group of transient receptor potential family of ion channels.
 Fatty acid metabolites with affinity for this receptor are produced by cyanobacteria, which diverged from eukaryotes at least 2billion years ago.

 The function of TRPV1 is detection and regulation of body temperature.
 In addition, TRPV1 provides a sensation of scalding heat and pain (nociception).
 In primary afferent sensory neurons, it cooperates with TRPA1 (a chemical irritant receptor) to mediate the detection of noxious environmental stimuli.

 Function

 TRPV1 is an element of or mechanism used by the mammalian somatosensory system.
 It is a nonselective cation channel that may be activated by a wide variety of exogenous and endogenous physical and chemical stimuli.
-The best-known activators of TRPV1 are temperature greater than 43 °C, acidic conditions, capsaicin (the irritating compound in hot chili peppers), and allyl isothiocyanate (the pungent compound in mustard and wasabi).
+The best-known activators of TRPV1 are temperature greater than 43 °C, acidic conditions, capsaicin (the irritating compound in hot chilis), and allyl isothiocyanate (the pungent compound in mustard and wasabi).
 The activation of TRPV1 leads to a painful, burning sensation.
-Its endogenous activators include low pH (acidic conditions), the endocannabinoid anandamide, N-oleyl-dopamine, and N-arachidonoyl-dopamine.
+Its endogenous activators include low pH (acidic conditions), the endocannabinoid anandamide, N-oleyl-dopamine, and N-arachidonoyl dopamine.
 TRPV1 receptors are found mainly in the nociceptive neurons of the peripheral nervous system, but they have also been described in many other tissues, including the central nervous system.
 TRPV1 is involved in the transmission and modulation of pain (nociception), as well as the integration of diverse painful stimuli.